Synthetic Decomposition for Counterfactual Predictions: Introduction

+Every prediction that uses cross-population extrapolation from a single source population, either explicitly or implicitly, relies on a transferability condition requiring the same structural relationship to hold in the target population as in the source population.
+When there are multiple source populations, this transferability condition can be weakened to what we call the \textit{synthetic transferability condition}.
+The condition stipulates that the true counterfactual relationship in the target population (say, between minimum wages and employment in Texas) is represented by a weighted average of the outcome-policy relationships derived from the source populations (say, California, Oregon, Washington).

+The synthetic transferability condition is tantamount to modeling the counterfactual relationship as a point in the convex hull of a fixed, finite set of basis functions.
+However, unlike nonparametric sieves such as trigonometric or polynomial series, these basis functions are derived from the structural relationships identified in the source populations.
+Limiting the model to the convex hull ensures that the qualitative properties of the structural relationships, such as monotonicity or concavity, are preserved.
+This preservation maintains the interpretability of the resulting synthetic relationship in practical applications.\footnote{While extending our proposal to the linear span instead of the convex hull is straightforward, the linear span does not necessarily preserve such qualitative properties.}

+Foremost, the synthetic transferability condition emerges as notably less stringent when contrasted with earlier transferability conditions focusing on a single source population, e.g., the standard decomposition method in Labor Economics, or extrapolation of experimental results, where it is commonly invoked, often implicitly.
+Unlike these conditions, it does not require the source populations to have the same structural relationship as the target population.
+Furthermore, the synthetic transferability condition has testable implications which a researcher can use to gauge its plausibility in data.
+We explain this in detail later in the paper.

-Our method is quite general and can be applied to a wide range of counterfactual prediction settings.
-In particular, we consider a generic nonparametric form of an outcome-policy relationship that is nonseparable in the (potentially multi-dimensional) unobserved heterogeneity.
-This flexibility allows the researcher to derive a nonparametric outcome-policy relationship from a structural model that specifies peoples' incentives and choices differently across the populations.
-Furthermore, the type of a policy can vary, including policies that transform a certain individual-level exogenous variable (e.g., demographic-dependent tax subsidies) or an aggregate-level exogenous variable (e.g., minimum wages).
-The policy can be one that changes a structural parameter or a coefficient of a certain variable, or a change in the distribution of an exogenous observed variable.
+The synthetic decomposition method applies to a wide range of counterfactual prediction settings.
+The method is built on semiparametric outcome-policy relationships that are nonseparable in the (potentially multi-dimensional) unobserved heterogeneity.
+This flexibility allows the researcher to derive a semiparametric outcome-policy relationship from a structural model that specifies peoples' incentives and choices differently across the populations.
+Furthermore, the method accommodates various forms of policies, including policies that transform a certain individual-level exogenous variable (e.g., demographic-dependent tax subsidies) or an aggregate-level exogenous variable (e.g., minimum wages).
+The policy can be one that changes a structural parameter or a coefficient of a certain variable.
+We can further allow spillovers to be present and for weights to depend on covariates.
+We present fully worked out examples below.